Security & Trust

 Supply chain compromise is among the highest-impact, lowest-visibility attack vectors available to a sophisticated adversary.
 We treat it accordingly - not as a checkbox, but as a standing operational concern with automated controls and a clear escalation path.

-The agent binary that runs in your environment is built reproducibly, signed with an offline asymmetric key, and verified by the agent before any update is applied.
-The signing key is never accessible from the build pipeline.
+The agent binary that runs in your environment is built reproducibly, signed with a key isolated from the build pipeline, and verified by the agent before any update is applied.
+A build pipeline compromise cannot produce a valid signature.

 Software Bill of Materials (SBOM)